Doha Film Institute

 • Log in

-In 2023 Tunisia, torn by a migrant crisis, twelve-year-old Walid faces daily questions about his identity as a Black Tunisian amid rising xenophobia.
-He suffers from progressive mutism, a condition that renders him unable to speak or respond when questioned about who he is.
-Where words fail him, Walid finds escape and a sense of control through practising magic and illusion.
-Walid navigates a world that frequently misreads him.
-His extraordinary talent becomes both a gift and a curse when his father begins exploiting his magic tricks for petty theft and street cons, blurring the line between survival and manipulation.
-Meanwhile, his mother lives in constant anxiety as the Sub-Saharan migrant crisis intensifies, fearing that Walid, due to his appearance, will be mistaken for a Sub-Saharan migrant and subjected to violence and discrimination.
-As the family drifts apart, the pressures of racism, poverty, and social instability strain their already fragile bond.
-Torn between loyalty, fear, and the dream of escape, Walid struggles to find his voice—both literally and metaphorically—in a world that refuses to see him for who he truly is.
-Told through the lens of a child who cannot speak but sees everything: ‘Speak’.
+Walid, a young Black Tunisian boy affected by progressive mutism, finds refuge from his harsh and chaotic reality through the art of magic and illusion.
+In a country where identity is often dictated by skin colour, Walid navigates a world that frequently misreads him.
+His extraordinary talent becomes both a gift and a curse when his father begins exploiting his magic tricks for petty thefts and street cons, blurring the line between survival and manipulation.
+Meanwhile, his mother lives in constant anxiety as the Sub-Saharan migrant crisis intensifies.
+She fears that Walid, due to his appearance, will be mistaken for a Sub-Saharan migrant and subjected to violence, discrimination, or expulsion.

 Credits